AshrafAlam/cloud-architecture-use-cases/README.md

 While building a scalable system is lot more easier with the advent of cloud technologies, identifying the right fit can be challenging.
 Usually it may take years of solid experience in architectural space.

-Here is a curated list of cloud services as available in azure to be used in real world use case scenarios.
+Here is a list of cloud services as available in azure to be used in real world use case scenarios.

 Few fundamental or basic considerations, such as programming/scripting languages, operating system choices, additional tooling etc have been intentionally ignored to make the list simple.